eager-dev/eagerx/docs/_shared/engine_graph.rst

   :alt: alternate text
   :figclass: align-center

-  The :class:`~eagerx.core.graph_engine.EngineGraph` defines how the nodes of type :class:`~eagerx.core.entities.EngineNode` are connected to eachother within a bridge-specific implementation of an :class:`~eagerx.core.entities.Object`.
+  The :class:`~eagerx.core.graph_engine.EngineGraph` defines how the nodes of type :class:`~eagerx.core.entities.EngineNode` are connected to eachother within an engine-specific implementation of an :class:`~eagerx.core.entities.Object`.

 Constructing the :class:`~eagerx.core.graph_engine.EngineGraph`
 ###############################################################

-The :class:`~eagerx.core.graph_engine.EngineGraph` defines how the nodes of type :class:`~eagerx.core.entities.EngineNode` are connected to eachother within a bridge-specific implementation of an :class:`~eagerx.core.entities.Object`.
+The :class:`~eagerx.core.graph_engine.EngineGraph` defines how the nodes of type :class:`~eagerx.core.entities.EngineNode` are connected to eachother within an engine-specific implementation of an :class:`~eagerx.core.entities.Object`.
-Therefore, it should be constructed within a bridge-specific implementation of an :class:`~eagerx.core.entities.Object.
+Therefore, it should be constructed within an engine-specific implementation of an :class:`~eagerx.core.entities.Object.

 In this case, we will construct an :class:`~eagerx.core.graph_engine.EngineGraph` with three sensors, i.e. *pendulum_output*, *image* and *action_applied* and one actuator, i.e. *pendulum_input*.